 - If your plans change and you need to use the scholarship in a future semester, you must reapply.
 If your plans change, an updated essay is required.
 The amount of your scholarship might be reduced with any change of plans, and you may become ineligible as a result of it.

 - If you’re applying the scholarship toward study away, you must be participating in a Temple program offered by Education Abroad, Klein College, or another department or school at Temple University.
 Participation in an external, non-Temple program renders you ineligible.
 Temple’s acceptance of credits to transfer from another program does not mean that the program from which the credits are approved is a Temple program.
 If you have questions, email firstname.lastname@example.org.

 Brenner Scholarship Fund

 This fund was established in 1987 by the Energy Education Advisory Council.
-The Brenner Scholarship Fund is open to SMC students in any major in senior year, and the award amount varies.
+The Brenner Scholarship Fund is open to Klein students in any major in senior year, and the award amount varies.
 A 3.5 GPA is required.

 Donald H. Fey Memorial Scholarship Fund